 Looks like President Donald Trump just gained a few more fans, after he signed the U.S. Farm Bill law into law.
 Now that it has been effectuated, what has so been nicknamed the “hemp bill” could act as a catalyst for the CBD (cannabidiol) industry.
 Valued at $1 billion, the CBD industry has piqued investor attention as of late, after scientists have uncovered a medley of medical benefits pertaining to the plant’s chemical compounds, A.K.A. cannabinoids.

 When Trump signed the U.S. Farm Bill law into law back in December, hemp became legal.
 But don’t hemp confused with cannabis.
-Although CBD can be extracted from both the hemp and cannabis plant, hemp does not grow with more than 0.3 percent THC (tetrahydrocannabinol) – cannabis’ abundant psychoactive compound.
+Although CBD can be extracted from both the hemp and cannabis plant, hemp does not grow with more than 0.3 percent THC (tetrahydrocannabinol) – cannabis’s abundant intoxicating compound.

 2019 Farm Bill Could Spike CBD Industry Interest